Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * If a trailer is ever made it should not be a trailer, but rather pure boss battle footage with Zaint who criticizes the concept of trailers.
 After all, if an image is worth a thousand words, surely a video must be worth a million.

+* Bringing Sugcha all the way to the end of the game should result in something funny.

 **To use later**

 *"A glass canister filled with wispy, pink vapour.
 The label reads, 'Once the fluorescent tubes' buzzing becomes unbearable, break immediately and inhale contents.
 May induce ego death.'"*